Did You Know That by Age 50 Americans Have Lost an Average of 12 Teeth?

 All of this said, implants are not for everyone.
 Patients’ health and medical history may preclude them from being good candidates, especially if they have bone loss, diabetes or certain cardiac problems.
 A good candidate would be someone with healthy gums and enough bone to hold the implant.There are so many modalities now in bone grafting and implant technology that there is a solution for nearly every patient who has a suitable medical history and is motivated to take care of the implant so plaque does not form and cause bone loss.

 Consider your options.
 There is no need to go through life without a great smile!
 There is also no need to wear dentures or bridges.
 Talk to your dentist if you have a missing tooth (or more), or have periodontal disease or discolored teeth from disease or years of neglect.
-There are options, and nobody should forgo an opportunity to smile!This post is a sponsored collaboration between Ted Filandrianos and Boston magazine's advertising department.
+There are options, and nobody should forgo an opportunity to smile!This is a paid partnership between Ted Filandrianos and Boston Magazine's City/Studio